Matt Vierling Preview, Player Props: Tigers vs. Cubs

 Cubs Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Cubs pitching staff ranks 22nd in the league.
+- The Cubs pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Cubs have the 15th-ranked team ERA across all league pitching staffs (4.22).
+- The Cubs have a 4.24 team ERA that ranks 16th among all league pitching staffs.

-- Cubs pitchers combine to give up 136 home runs (1.1 per game), the seventh-fewest in the league.
+- Cubs pitchers combine to surrender the seventh-fewest home runs in baseball (138 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.